CuSynth/ChatAPP/README.md

 On client side there is a possibility to read/write messages to/from groups or other users.
 Also, there is a mechanism to give some users a permission (make them administrators) to block other users.

-Here can see the structure of database:
+Here you can see the structure of database:
 ![schema](public.png)

 To compile this app QSqlDatabase lib needed.